ippontech/blog-usa/posts/comparing-quarkus-to-spring-through-the-eyes-of-jhipster.md

 ```

 # Conclusion
-It is clear that Spring is the more mature platform and has had many more years to provide some of the niceties that developers have grown used to having.
+It is clear that Spring is the more mature platform and has had many more years to provide some of the ergonomics that developers have grown used to having.
 More code is definitely required to use Quarkus at this point.
 There are plenty of resources online that talk about performance gains from using Quarkus so that very well could drive the decision to try it out.
 Based on this introductory analysis, the learning curve does not look too steep for Quarkus.
-I think the next step could be to investigate how Quarkus handles security and other details.
+A future blog post will investigate how Quarkus handles security and other developer concerns.

 # Postscript
 My understanding is that much of the performance gains provided by Quarkus are directly tied to using the [GraalVM](https://www.graalvm.org/).
 Fairly recently, Spring has introduced [Spring Native for GraalVM](https://github.com/spring-projects-experimental/spring-native/releases/tag/0.8.3) that may end up making the performance gains less of a factor for choosing Quarkus.